-Tip: If the inventory beacon is co-located on your central application server (or in large-scale systems, the batch server), the ManageSoftRL web service does not save to disk, but instead saves directly to the database as described in step #task_wwh_42l_y5/d110e638.
+Tip: If the inventory beacon is co-located on your central application server (or in large-scale systems, the batch server), the ManageSoftRL web service does not save to disk, but instead saves directly to the database as described in step.

 (The upload functionality is shared between the ndtrack and ndupload components.
-Because the upload here is attempted as part of inventory collection, upload logging for this event is in the ndtrack or tracker logs, in the path given in step #task wwh 42l y5/d110e166.)
+Because the upload here is attempted as part of inventory collection, upload logging for this event is in the ndtrack or tracker logs, in the path given in step .)